5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 - Save your config and reboot
 - Run IORegistryExplorer and verify that the kext is servicing the Intel I225-V: <br> ![](https://user-images.githubusercontent.com/88431749/259463074-b1d3801b-c46d-4250-ac8b-8f5c666698fe.png)

+:warning: **IMPORTANT**: If you previously used "Option 2" to get Ethernet working, you need to disable `SSDT-I225V` and `AppleIntelI210Ethernet.kext` so the new kext can be used.

 ## Option 2: Using a SSDT with corrected header description (obsolete)
 Before flashing a custom firmware as a last resort, you can try to inject the Intel I225-V controller via an SSDT containing the correct Subsystem-ID and Subsystem Vendor-ID.
 The good guy MacAbe at Insanelymac Forums has written an SSDT for it.
 For macOS Ventura, you also need to inject the .kext version of the AppleIntel210Ethernet driver to make it work.